carpentries/instructor-training/02-models.md

 *   An *expert* is someone who can easily handle situations that are out of the ordinary, diagnose the causes of problems, and so on.
-    We will discuss expertise in more detail in [03-cognition.html](the next lesson).
+    We will discuss expertise in more detail in [the next lesson](03-cognition.html).

 > ## What's in a Model?
 >